onflow/atree/SECURITY.md

 - list of affected platforms (Atree is only officially supported on 64-bit architectures)

+- list of changes to the source code of Flow components (generally, the vulnerability reproducer shouldn't require modifying Flow source code)

 - version of the unmodified [Flow Emulator](https://github.com/onflow/flow-emulator) used to check the reported issue (issue might be prevented by Flow components that set or enforce limits on Atree)

 Before submitting a security report, please review your source code included in the report.
 For example, please make sure the reported panic isn't caused by an overlooked mistake in the report's test code.

 # Flow Rewards

-To qualify for a Flow protocol reward, the vulnerability reproducer should use unmodified version of flow-emulator on Flow localnet.
-If modifying the source code of any Flow component is necessary to reproduce the vulnerability, please describe each modification and why the vulnerability cannot be reproduced without modifying Flow components.
+Security reports that follow the guidelines and meet other conditions of the vulnerability disclosure program might qualify for Flow Protocol Rewards.

 Security reports should not evaluate Atree as a standalone component, because Atree relies on some limits and security guarantees provided by other components in Flow (such as `onflow/cadence` and `onflow/flow-go`).
 Before submitting a report, please try to reproduce the vulnerability using a Cadence script running on unmodified flow-emulator.